 15. Explain the reasons for any program changes or adjustments reported in Items 13 or 14 of the OMB Form 83-I.

 The Department is reporting a net burden reduction of 2,881,475 hours, attributed to both a program change and an adjustment.
+For 2012-2013, the Department is reporting a net burden reduction of 2,881,475 hours.

+The program change reduction is a reflection of the effects of simplifying FAFSA on the Web, which is utilized by the majority of applicants who apply for aid.
+For example, data reported in the 2011-2012 burden estimates reflected that an applicant that completed FOTW and had the ability to use a renewal version of the application would take approximately 1.20 hours (72 minutes).
+The most recent statistics reflect that on average that renewal applicant would actually spend about 1.08 hours (64.8 minutes).

+Updated completion times were calculated for each component and have been used to estimate the burden, excluding the change in the applicant volume.
+The results demonstrate that the burden for all applicants would have decreased by almost 13 percent or 4,181,899 hours, if the application volume had remained constant.

+If the Department had not simplified the application process, thus reducing the time required to complete the FAFSA, the new burden estimates would only need to account for the change in applicants.
+The 4.63% increase is an adjustment and reflects how the change in applicants would result in an increase in burden of 1,300,424 hours.

+Accounting for both the increase in total applicants and the decrease in individual applicant burden, the net change is an overall decrease of almost 9 percent or 2,881,475 hours.

 The program change is a reflection of the effects of simplifying FAFSA on the Web, which is utilized by the majority of applicants who apply for aid.
 For example, data reported in the 2011-2012 burden estimates reflected that an applicant that completed FOTW and had the ability to use a renewal version of the application would take approximately 1.20 hours (72 minutes).
 The most recent statistics reflect that on average that renewal applicant would actually spend about 1.08 hours (64.8 minutes).
 Updated completion times were calculated for each component and have been used to estimate the burden in Table 7, excluding the change in the applicant volume.
 The results demonstrate that the burden for all applicants would have decreased by almost 13 percent or 4,181,899 hours, if the application volume had remained constant.